open-mmlab/mmengine/docs/en/tutorials/optim_wrapper.md

 08/23 22:20:26 - mmengine - INFO - linear.bias : lr=0.005
 ```

 When `add_params` is called for the first time, the `params` argument is an empty `list` and the `module` is the `ToyModel` instance.
-Refer to the [Optimizer Wrapper Constructor Documentation](mmengine.optim.DefaultOptimWrapperConstructor) for detailed overloading explanations.
+Please refer to the [Optimizer Wrapper Constructor Documentation](mmengine.optim.DefaultOptimWrapperConstructor) for detailed explanations on overloading.

 Similarly, if we want to construct multiple optimizers, we also need to implement a custom constructor.